-The University of Wisconsin-Milwaukee is home to 15 schools and colleges offering high-quality instruction, opportunities for advanced inquiry through undergraduate and graduate research and practical experience in internships and field placement.
+UWM’s schools and colleges offer high-quality teaching, hands-on experiences to build skills, undergraduate and graduate research opportunities and practical experience in internships and field placement.

-As a major metropolitan business school, the Lubar School of Business develops the business leaders of tomorrow through a full array of highly-regarded degree programs, led by outstanding teacher-scholars and enhanced by real-world learning with our industry partners.
+The Lubar College of Business develops the business leaders of tomorrow.
+Its highly-regarded programs are led by outstanding teacher-scholars and enhanced by real-world learning with industry partners in Wisconsin’s largest market.

-One of only two public universities in Wisconsin offering engineering degrees through the doctoral level, UWM’s commitment to research and powerful industry collaboration provide students with real-world experiences and a launch pad for in-demand careers.
+UWM is one of only two public universities in Wisconsin offering engineering degrees through the doctoral level.
+Through research and collaboration with industry, UWM provides engineering students with the skills and connections to build their careers.

 The only school of higher education in North America dedicated solely to freshwater sciences, the School of Freshwater Sciences offers a wide range of research experiences, internships and fellowships in the water technology industry, public policy organizations and federal and state government.

-The largest UWM school, the College of Letters & Science includes more than 95 academic programs in the humanities, natural sciences and social sciences.
+The College of Letters & Science includes more than 95 academic programs in the humanities, natural sciences and social sciences.
 It is the campus leader in research funding and expenditures, driving UWM’s status as a top-tier research institution.

-Wisconsin’s only nationally accredited school of public health, the Zilber School is committed to advancing population health, health equity and social and environmental justice.
+The Zilber School is Wisconsin’s only nationally accredited school of public health.
+It is committed to advancing population health, health equity, and social and environmental justice.